xcp-ng/xcp-ng-org/docs/contributing.md

 # Contributing

 There are two ways of contributing:
-* by giving some of your time to work on the project (support, documentation, developement...)
+* by giving some of your time to work on the project (support, documentation, development...)
 * with money, by subscribing to [Pro Support](https://xcp-ng.com/), which funds further developments.

 ## Helping others